tarwn/lessthandot-hugo/blogs/content/posts/chrissie/2011-09-28-vbcop-or-project-roslyn.md

 At [Build Anders Hejlsberg also talked about this][8], so it is no secret project.

 > In this talk, Technical Fellow Anders Hejlsberg will share project plans for the future directions of C# and Visual Basic, including a discussion of what trends are influencing and shaping the direction of programming languages.
 Anders will talk about asynchronous programming and Windows 8 programming, coming in the next version of Visual Studio.
-He will also discuss the long-lead project “Roslyn”, including object models for code generation, analysis, and refactoring, and upcoming support for scripting and interactive use of C# and Visual Basic.
+He will also discuss the long-lead project "Roslyn", including object models for code generation, analysis, and refactoring, and upcoming support for scripting and interactive use of C# and Visual Basic.

  [1]: http://www.wischik.com/lu/
  [2]: http://channel9.msdn.com/Blogs/matthijs/How-do-we-do-Language-Design-at-Microsoft-VB-and-C-by-Lucian-Wischik